CCMS-UCSD/GNPSDocumentation/docs/featurebasedmolecularnetworking-with-openms.md

 1. Connect to [https://proteomics2.ucsd.edu/ProteoSAFe/](https://proteomics2.ucsd.edu/ProteoSAFe/) (You will have to be logged in to *proteomics2.ucsd.edu* first).
 2. Select the workflow: `OpenMS + GNPS workflow`
 3. In Import Data Files, select the input mzML files (prefered) or mzXML files (not recommended, because the pipeline would have to perform conversion to mzML)
-4. Select the parameters from the presets `HPLC-Q-Exactive, UHPLC-Q-Exactive, HPLC-QTOF, UHPLC-Q-Exactive`.
+4. [TO BE RELEASED] Select the parameters from the presets `HPLC-Q-Exactive, UHPLC-Q-Exactive, HPLC-QTOF, UHPLC-Q-Exactive`.
 The corresponding OpenMS configuration files (.INI files) are available from that [GitHub repository] (https://github.com/Bioinformatic-squad-DorresteinLab/openms-gnps-workflow/presets/)).
 Alternatively, you can upload your OpenMS TOPP tool *parameter file* (.INI files).
 Note that *parameter files* can be updated with a text editor or with the *INIFileEditor* TOPP tool.
 5. Wait for the job to complete.
 You will get a notification.
 6. Download the main output files with "Download OpenMS Output Files" and/or all the files with "Download Workflow Files".